Prologue: Twenty-eight years earlier…

 “Please, Bela!
 Please let me go!”

 “How?
-We’re beginning the ceremony now.
+We’re starting the ceremony now.
 Even if we managed to find a spare presentation dress lying around somewhere, there wouldn’t be time to clean it and alter it to fit you.”

 “I can wear a different dress!” the girl said desperately.
 “A regular one!”